 Snorkeling and diving at Islas Marietas

-The snorkeling at Islas Marietas is easily the best I did in Puerto Vallarta.
+The snorkeling at Islas Marietas is easily the best in Puerto Vallarta.
 The water is crystal-clear, and seeing the rock formations underneath gives you a whole new appreciation for how special these islands are.

-Marietas Island Eco-tour
+Marietas Islands Eco-tour

-One optional activity to do at Islas Marietas is an eco-tour around the island.
-It was an additional 200 pesos (10 USD) and absolutely worth it
+At the islands, you have the option to do an eco-tour around the islands for an additional 200 pesos (10 USD).
+It’s absolutely worth it.

-On land, you can spot the blue-footed booby and some 90 other bird species.
+On the rocks, you can spot the blue-footed booby and some 90 other bird species.
 It actually made me feel although I’d been transported back to the Galapagos Islands!

-Hidden Beach Tour
+Hidden Beach Tour Puerto Vallarta

 I didn’t go as it was my roommate’s birthday and she wanted to go with her friend that was visiting.
 But they loved it and said it was worth the extra money!

 - Biodegradable Sunscreen